Spin-Hall Current and Nonlocal Transport in Ferromagnet-Free Multi-band models for SrTiO3-Based Nanodevices in the presence of impurities: Introduction

 $R_{\rm NL}$ is related to the spin diffusion length and to the spin-Hall angle $\gamma$ (note that $R_{\rm NL}$ is expected to be $\propto \gamma^2$ \: \cite{Abanin2009}), which, through a fitting, directly allows a measurements of the efficiency of the charge-to-spin conversion.
 In Ref. \cite{Trier2020} a spin-diffusion length up to 900 nm was estimated in the LAO/STO 2DEG.
 Moreover, a strong, non-monotonic, dependence of $\gamma$ as a function of the gate voltage $V_g$ was reported.

-The spin-polarization direction, determined by measuring $R_{NL}$ as a function of the magnetic field intensity and direction, is mainly along the out-of-plane z-direction (Fig.\ref{fig_device}), consistent with the SH effect as the main mechanism.
-The resulting spin-Hall vs. longitudinal conductance was then compared to calculations assuming a multiband-tight binding model in the absence of disorder.
+The spin-polarization direction, determined by measuring $R_{\rm NL}$ as a function of the magnetic field intensity and direction, is mainly along the out-of-plane $z$ direction (Fig. \ref{fig_device}), consistent with the SH effect as the main mechanism.
+The resulting spin-Hall vs. longitudinal conductance was then compared to calculations assuming a multiband tight-binding model in the absence of disorder.
 While the overall non-monotonic dependence is captured by a clean multiband mode \cite{Trier2020}, discrepancies can be noticed at low values of the chemical potential and at the Lifshitz transition, calling for further studies, in particular considering the role of realistic impurity scattering induced by nonmagnetic disorder.

 In this paper we develop a general approach to the spin-Hall conductance (SHC) in a multiband model with a SOI in the form characteristic of the 2DEG at a LAO/STO interface.
 In particular, we employ linear response theory (LRT) to compute the SHC by accounting for elastic scattering effects of nonmagnetic impurities in the 2DEG (which seems appropriate at low density of carriers \cite{Trier2020}).
 In addition, we compute the sheet conductance and the SHC in the multiband system with the band structure and the various parameters as in Ref. \cite{Trier2020}.